jansauer/gradle-print-coverage-plugin/README.md

 ## Getting Started

-Add this snippet to yout build script.
+Add this snippet to your build script.

 ```
 plugins {